kontainapp/km/tests/readme.md

 * apk add make git gcc bash musl-dev g++
 * more for things like libffi-dev for python c interface

-`prep_alpine_libs.sh` does the job.
-It is called BEFORE building buildenv-image in ./tests, so the alpine libs can end up in the image
+It is built as a *docker build* stage before building buildenv-image in ./tests, so the alpine libs end up in the image.

 ## Set symlinks